martok/syncdrive/README.md

    `apt install php-fpm`
    `apt install php composer php-curl php-imagick php-mysql php-pgsql php-sqlite3 php-xml` (PHP depends on "a cgi backend", so make sure to install `php-fpm` first, or it will likely install `apache2`)
+4. When using the B2 backend, authorization caching via APCu is highly recommended:
+   `apt install php-apcu`

 ### Install the code